 The 1802 earthquake in Vrancea region lasted 2 minutes and 30 seconds and produced great damages, especially in Bucharest, where was demolished the Tower of Coltea and numerous churches, and major destructions were also produced in Transylvania and in Moldavia.
 It was followed by the one on 26 November 1829, characterized by M=7.3 in epicentral area and felt over a very large area from Tisa to Bug and from Mureş to the Danube, with heavy damages in Bucharest.
-Other major earthquakes were registered on 23 January 1838, felt over a wide area, in Romania, Hungary, Ukraine and Balkan Peninsula: they caused very heavy damages in Wallachia and southern Moldavia with a magnitude of 7.3, on 17 August 1893, 31 August 1894 and 6 October 1908, all in Vrancea with a magnitude of 7.1.
+Other major earthquakes were registered on 23 January 1838, felt over a wide area, in Romania, Hungary, Ukraine and Balkan Peninsula: they caused very heavy damages in Wallachia and southern Moldavia with a magnitude of 7.322, on 17 August 1893, 31 August 1894 and 6 October 1908, all in Vrancea with a magnitude of 7.1.

 One of the most important earthquakes of XX century occurred on 10 November 1940 in Vrancea region, at 03.39: it lasted 45 seconds, with M=7.4 on the Richter scale.
 The death toll was estimated at 1000 dead and 4000 wounded, mostly in Moldova, but the exact number of victims was not known because of the war context in which it was produced.
 The earthquake was felt on more than two million square kilometers and it devastated Wallachia and part of Moldavia.
 Shocks were felt up to the east of Odessa, Krakow, Poltava, Kiev and Moscow where it caused some damages (estimated intensity V-VI).
 Northwards the macroseismic area spread up to Leningrad, to East it spread over the Tissa river and to south-southwest in Yugoslavia, throughout Bulgaria and further to Istanbul.
 In Romania two areas of maximum intensity have been identified: the region between Panciu, Focsani and Beresti and the region in the Romanian Plain between Campina and Bucarest.
 It is believed that in the two regions the level of intensity of the earthquake exceeded everywhere VIII grade on Mercalli-Sieberg scale, approaching more the IX grade, which apparently has been exceeded for numerous villages in these regions.
 In Panciu the maximum value was recorded, with an intensity estimated on X grade.
-In Vrancea however, the intensity was lower, between grade VI and VII-VIII.
+In Vrancea however, the intensity was lower, between grade VI and VII-VIII23.

-&lt;sup>21 Seismic Hazard of Romania: Deterministic Approach (Radulian et al., 2000, p.
+21 Seismic Hazard of Romania: Deterministic Approach (Radulian et al., 2000, p.
 221)

-&lt;sup>22 Romanian seismology - historical, scientific and human landmarks (Rădulescu, 2008, p.
+22 Romanian seismology - historical, scientific and human landmarks (Rădulescu, 2008, p.
 1)

 Another important earthquake occurred at 21:22 on 4 March 1977.
 It had a magnitude of 7.2 on the Richter scale and a duration of about 56 seconds, causing about 1570 of victims, of which almost 1400 only in Bucharest.
 It was felt throughout the Balkans, with the epicenter in Vrancea region at a depth of 94 kilometers.
 About 35000 buildings were damaged, and the total damage was estimated on more than two billion dollars.
 Most of the damage was concentrated in Bucharest, where about 33 large buildings collapsed, so after the earthquake, the Romanian government imposed tougher construction standards.
 The shock wave was felt in almost all countries in the Balkan Peninsula, as well as Soviet republics of Ukraine and Moldavia, even if having a lower intensity.
-The seismic event was followed by aftershocks of lower magnitude, of which the strongest occurred on the morning of 5 March 1977, at 02:00, at a depth of 109 km, with a magnitude of 4.9 on the Richter scale, while the others did not exceed M=4.3 or M=4.5 25.
-The earthquakes caused damages to many architectural monuments and the Ceausescu's regime used this pretext to demolish a series of buildings.
-Once begin, the intention to eliminate the biggest number of architectural monuments and churches possible has been extended to art collections, with the pretext of safety of the works.
+The seismic event was followed by aftershocks of lower magnitude, of which the strongest occurred on the morning of 5 March 1977, at 02:00, at a depth of 109 km, with a magnitude of 4.9 on the Richter scale, while the others did not exceed M=4.3 or M=4.524 25.
+The earthquakes caused damages to many

-&lt;sup>23 Cutremul din 10 noiembre 1940 - date sintetice (Inforix
+23 Cutremul din 10 noiembre 1940 - date sintetice (Inforix